-People wishing to join Fairy Meadow SLSC can do so through Surf Lifesaving Australia’s join page.
+For People ready to join Fairy Meadow SLSC, you can do so through Surf Lifesaving Australia’s join page right now.
+Sign up today!

-Surf Life Saving has a number of membership categories catering to a variety of people, skills and experiences.
-Whether you are looking to be part of lifesaving patrols, surf sports competitions, training and education or be involved in a great family activity, there’s a membership category to suit you!
+Surf Life Saving now has five membership categories catering to a variety of people, skills and experiences.
+Whether you are looking to be part of lifesaving patrols, surf sports competitions, training and education or be involved in a great family activity, there’s a membership category to suit you.

 Listed below are the primary membership categories available for members.
 For more information relating to membership categories, please refer to the SLSA Regulations.